jayway/cljwordgraph/README.md

 option, like Emacs, Eclipse, NetBeans, IntelliJ, or whatever, you're on your own.
 They all have Clojure support, but there is no chance that I can cater for them all in my instructions.

-See the intro.md file for instructions on downloading and getting started with Clooj and Leiningen.
+See the `INTRODUCTION.md` file for instructions on downloading and getting started with Clooj and Leiningen.

 ### Using Clooj
 1. Open Clooj by double-clicking the downloaded clooj jar.
-2. Open the cljwordgraph project.
+2. Open your newly created `cljwordgraph` project.
-3. Select the cljwordgraph.test.core.clj file (not cljwordgraph.core.clj).
+3. Select the `cljwordgraph.test.core.clj` file (not `cljwordgraph.core.clj`).
-4. In the menu REPL, select 'Evaluate entire file'.
+4. In the menu `REPL`, select `Evaluate entire file`.
-5. In the REPL window (lower right), enter (run-tests) and hit Enter.
+5. In the REPL window (lower right), enter `(run-tests)` and hit `Enter`.
 You should see:

 		Testing cljwordgraph.test.core
 		FAIL in (replace-me) (NO_SOURCE_FILE:6)
 		No tests have been written.
 		expected: false
 		  actual: false
 		Ran 1 tests containing 1 assertions.
 		1 failures, 0 errors.
 		{:type :summary, :test 1, :pass 0, :fail 1, :error 0}
 6. In the test in the source file, change 'false' to 'true'.
-7. In the menu REPL, select 'Evaluate entire file'.
+7. In the menu `REPL`, select `Evaluate entire file`.
 8. In the REPL window (lower right), enter (run-tests) and hit Enter.
 You should see:

 		Testing cljwordgraph.test.core
 		Ran 1 tests containing 1 assertions.
 		0 failures, 0 errors.

 ### Using command line and text editor
-1. Go to the cljwordgraph project.
+1. Go to your newly created `cljwordgraph` project.
 2. Use Leiningen to run the tests:

 		% lein test
 3. You should get this result:

 		Testing cljwordgraph.test.core
 		FAIL in (replace-me) (core.clj:6)
 		No tests have been written.
 		expected: false
 		  actual: false
 		Ran 1 tests containing 1 assertions.
 		1 failures, 0 errors.
-4. Edit the test/cljwordgraph/test/core.clj file.
+4. Edit the `test/cljwordgraph/test/core.clj` file.
-5. Find the test and change 'false' to 'true'.
+5. Find the test and change `false` to `true`.
 6. From the command line, run 'lein test' again.
 You should see:

 		Testing cljwordgraph.test.core
 		Ran 1 tests containing 1 assertions.
 		0 failures, 0 errors.

 ## test-gather-words (part 1)
-Replace dummy test with a real test; a test for a function gather-words that takes a string s and splits it on whitespace and returns a sequence of the words as strings.
+Replace dummy test with a real test; a test for a function `gather-words` that takes a string `s` and splits it on whitespace and returns a sequence of the words as strings.

     user=> (gather-words "   mary had a\tlittle\n   lamb    ")